-We teach with a strong focus on alignment and precision through giving clear alignment queues and will adjust you to ensure that you are safely in the correct position, if you’d like us to.
-The class environment is open, non-competitive and supportive; we are highly aware of each individual’s physical and mental needs and remain attentive to this throughout, no matter whether you’re working with injury, pain, illness or stress.
+We teach with a strong focus on alignment and precision through giving clear alignment queues and we will give verbal adjustments to ensure that you are safely in the correct position.
+The class environment is open, non-competitive and supportive.

-Felicity qualified as a Yoga Alliance 200-hour certified teacher in 2014.
-In 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme and so she's now qualified as a Yoga Alliance 500-hour certified teacher.
+Felicity is an award-winning yoga teacher with over 7 years of teaching experience.
+She qualified as a Yoga Alliance 200-hour certified teacher in 2014 and in 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme and so she's now qualified as a Yoga Alliance 500-hour certified teacher.
 She went on to train for an additional 300 hours in Vinyasa Flow Yoga with Jason Crandell, which she completed in April 2020.
+In 2021, Felicity completed over 40 hours of Breathing teacher training, including a course specifically for Covid and Long Covid.
 With this, together with her Pregnancy, Postnatal, Restorative and Children's Yoga teaching qualifications, she has completed over 1000 hours of teacher training.

 See you on the mat!

 It’s best to wear comfortable clothing that you can move freely in.
 You don’t need footwear or socks as yoga is done with bare feet.
 To start with, you'll just need a mat, and it’s also nice to have a blanket or something warm to pop on for the savasana (relaxation) at the end, so you’re nice and snug.